 Human capital plays an important role in the economic development of countries around the world [1].
-Taiwan, for its part, has long placed a heavy emphasis on education, which has been a key aspect of its rapid social and economic progress for over half a century [2].
-This focus has persisted through several different historical eras and continues to this day through government agencies' policies and other programs for promoting Science, Technology, Engineering, and Mathematics (STEM) education, Technical and Vocational Education and Training (TVET), and human capital development more broadly.
-To effectively engage with issues related to human capital development and productivity in Taiwan and serve as a foundation for the subsequent sections in this report, this section provides an overview of the relevant historical context, demographic changes affecting society, and the economic, educational, and public policy landscape related to human capital development in Taiwan.
+The ROC, for its part, has long placed a heavy emphasis on education, which has been a key aspect of its rapid social and economic progress for over half a century [2].
+This focus has persisted through several different historical eras and continues to this day through government policies and other programs for promoting STEM education, TVET, and human capital development more broadly.
+To effectively engage with issues related to human capital development and productivity in the ROC and serve as a foundation for the subsequent sections in this report, this section provides an overview of the relevant historical context; the demographic changes affecting the society; and the economic, educational, and public policy landscape related to human capital development in the ROC.

-Recent history has brought about a series of major political upheavals in Taiwan.
-At the end of the Japanese colonial era from 1895 to 1945, the island was ceded to the Republic of China (ROC), which was embroiled in a struggle for the Chinese mainland.
-Following defeat by communist forces in the late 1940s, the ROC government and about two million nationalist supporters, soldiers, and others fled the mainland to Taiwan.
-Taiwan remained under Kuomintang (KMT) single-party rule through the end of the martial law era in 1987.
-The 1990s were a pivotal moment for Taiwan as it liberalized and democratized, developing an active civil society which continues to play an important role in Taiwan's political context today.
-Throughout this history of momentous political changes, education and human capital development have remained a key focus for Taiwanese society and its various governing authorities.
-Education has contributed in a major way to its national economic development, helping it to be recognized as one of the four Asian tigers, along with Hong Kong, Singapore, and South Korea [3].
-Rapid industrialization led to Taiwan's emergence as an advanced economy from the 1960s to the 1990s, and today it grapples with many of the same challenges facing other highly developed countries in Asia, Europe, and North America.
+Recent history has brought about a series of major political upheavals in the ROC.
+At the end of the Japanese colonial era from 1895 to 1945, the island was ceded to the ROC, which was embroiled in a struggle for the Chinese mainland.
+Following defeat by communist forces in the late 1940s, the ROC government and about two million nationalist supporters, soldiers, and others fled the mainland to the ROC.
+The ROC remained under Kuomintang (KMT) single-party rule through the end of the martial law era in 1987.
+The 1990s were a pivotal era for the ROC as it liberalized and democratized, developing an active civil society, which continues to play an important role in the ROC's political context today.
+Throughout this history of momentous political changes, education and human capital development have remained a key focus for the Taiwanese society and its various governing authorities.
+Education has contributed in a major-way to its national economic development, helping it to be recognized as one of the four Asian tigers, along with Hong Kong, Singapore, and the Republic of Korea (ROK) [3].
+Rapid industrialization led to the ROC's emergence as an advanced economy between the 1960s and the 1990s, and today it grapples with many of the same challenges facing other highly developed countries in Asia, Europe, and North America.

-Having seen three peaceful transitions of power between democratically elected leaders, Taiwan is now widely recognized as a mature democracy [4].
+Having seen three peaceful transitions of power between democratically elected leaders, the ROC is now widely recognized as a mature democracy [4].
 Moreover, its thriving civil society has come to play an influential role in the formulation of policy related to political, economic, and social issues.
 In all democratic societies, there can be friction between what the people want and what the government thinks is good for development.
-Taiwanese policy makers have to contend with the will of the Taiwanese people, which does not always neatly coincide with policies intended to foster human capital development and spur economic growth.
+Taiwanese policy makers have to contend with the will of the Taiwanese people, which does not always neatly coincide with the policies intended to foster human capital development and spur economic growth.